scottctaylor12/scottctaylor12.github.io/_posts/2022-04-13-lambda-function-urls.md

 Using features of cloud providers for command and control (C2) is not a new concept.
 That said, AWS has recently released a new feature called [_Lambda Function URLs_](https://aws.amazon.com/blogs/aws/announcing-aws-lambda-function-urls-built-in-https-endpoints-for-single-function-microservices/) which allows developers to **easily** expose their Lambda functions to the internet with a HTTPS url and AWS-signed TLS certificate.
 With a little coding and configuration, the AWS Lambda service and Lambda Function URL feature can make for a quick and easy C2 redirector.
+My [Red Lambda](https://github.com/scottctaylor12/Red-Lambda/) GitHub project contains all the code and instructions for deploying this C2 infrastructure.

 ## Background